GrrrDog/sni_bruter/README.md

 If you find any interesting cases/artifacts, please inform me (agrrrdog at gmail.com)

-The tool uses M2Crypto Python module.
+The tool uses Python 2.7 with M2Crypto  module.
 If you want to use it on Windows OS, you probably will have a problem with M2Crypto installation.
 Try next sequence, it works for me:
 - http://slproweb.com/download/Win32OpenSSL_Light-1_0_1i.exe
 - https://raw.githubusercontent.com/saltstack/salt-windows-install/master/deps/win32-py2.7/M2Crypto-0.21.1.win32-py2.7.msi
 - easy_install m2crypto